Hewes Crab blossom The Orchard at Sage Hen Farm: Peaches

 Rochester

-(Early Crawford x open pollinated)
+(Early Crawford open pollinated)

 Rochester, NY 1900